Definitions

 Labour Management – management of the work of others including workforce composition (In House & Contractors), rosters, absences, roles, performance, productivity, responsibility, reporting relationships and tenure

-Lean Thinking – adding value, minimising waste, reducing error and managing variance
+Lean Thinking – creatng value by minimising waste, reducing error and managing variance

 Management Accounting – identifying, measuring, analyzing, interpreting, and communicating financial information to assist managers in performance measurement and decision making.